skiadas/TheoryCompCourse/schedule.md

     - A grammar for (tokenized) arithmetic expressions involving a token/terminal $v$ representing variables, a token/terminal $n$ representing numbers, and tokens/terminals for the operations of addition ($+$) and multiplication ($*$).
     - Group activity: Write down a grammar for palindrome strings on the symbols $a$, $b$, $c$.
     - Group activity: Expand the grammar for arithmetic expressions to also include parentheses.
     - Show that every regular language is context-free.
-(Wahl)
     - Building strings in a grammar:
         - recursive inference  (body to head)
         - derivation (head to body)